Reading frame: Genetic code

 DNA encodes protein sequence by a series of three-nucleotide codons.
 Any given sequence of DNA can therefore be read in six different ways: Three reading frames in one direction (starting at different nucleotides) and three in the opposite direction.
 During transcription, the RNA polymerase read the template DNA strand in the 3′→5′ direction, but the mRNA is formed in the 5′ to 3′ direction.
 The mRNA is single-stranded and therefore only contains three possible reading frames, of which only one is translated.
 The codons of the mRNA reading frame are translated in the 5′→3′ direction into amino acids by a ribosome to produce a polypeptide chain.

 Open reading frame

 An open reading frame (ORF) is a reading frame that has the potential to be transcribed into RNA and translated into protein.
-It requires a continuous sequence of DNA from a start codon, through a subsequent region which usually has a length that is a multiple of 3 nucleotides, to a stop codon in the same reading frame.
+It requires a continuous sequence of DNA which may include a start codon, through a subsequent region which has a length that is a multiple of 3 nucleotides, to a stop codon in the same reading frame.

 When a putative amino acid sequence resulting from the translation of an ORF remained unknown in mitochondrial and chloroplast genomes, the corresponding open reading frame was called an unidentified reading frame (URF).
 For example, the MT-ATP8 gene was first described as URF A6L when the complete human mitochondrial genome was sequenced.